Key Takeaways

 However, if you think there is a chance that there may be ambiguity between the new and previous will, consider including a statement in the new document that revokes the previous one.
 For example, two wills naming different beneficiaries may imply that you want to split assets between them rather than distribute assets only to beneficiaries identified in the new will.

 The physical destruction of a will demonstrates your intent for the will to no longer be followed—this can include ripping up, burning, or shredding the document.
-If you, as a testator, take this route, it’s important that you destroy all copies of the document.
-Even if you use other methods to revoke your will, it’s still a good idea to destroy any other copies so there is no confusion surrounding which is the correct document.
+If you, as a testator, take this route, it’s important that you destroy the will and all copies of the document.
+Even if you use other methods to revoke your will, it’s still a good idea to destroy any other copies so there is no confusion about which is the correct document.

 In some states, legal operations such as a marriage or a divorce may automatically revoke or void a will or some of its provisions.
 This option depends on state law and may not be the case everywhere.